GDP in Finland

 5 years of economic forecasts for more than 30 economic indicators.

 Source: Statistics Finland.

 |Bond Yield||0.03||3.70 %||Dec 30|

 |Exchange Rate||8.78||-0.38 %||Jan 01|

 Get a sample report showing our regional, country and commodities data and analysis.

 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The current account recorded a EUR 0.3 billion surplus in August, matching the surplus recorded in August last year, and swinging from the EUR 0.1 billion deficit recorded in the prior month.
+The current account recorded a EUR 0.1 billion surplus in September, matching the surplus recorded in September last year, although it inched down from the previous month’s EUR 0.2 billion surplus.